Monadic second-order model-checking on decomposable matroids: Matroids and Branch-width

-Let $S$ be a finite set and $\kappa : 2^{S} \rightarrow \mathbb{N}$ be a function called the \textit{connectivity function}.
 A branch decomposition of $(S,\kappa)$ is a pair $(T,l)$ where $T$ is a binary tree and $l$ is a one to one labeling of the leaves of $T$ by the elements of $S$.
-We define the mapping $\tilde{l}$, from the vertices of the graph to the sets of $S$ recursively :
+We define the mapping $\tilde{l}$, from the vertices of the graph to the sets of $S$ recursively:

 The width of the branch decomposition of $(S, \kappa)$ is defined by